-The purpose of the inspection is to ensure the premises meet the standards required by the "Guidance notes for conditions for Selling Animals as Pets".
-Click on the download below to view a copy of the rules.
+The purpose of the inspection is to ensure the premises meet the standards required by the guidance notes for conditions for selling animals as pets, which is available under downloads below.

-No. Your licence will only be issued to you when all the necessary inspections /checks have been carried out and the premises meets the required standards as set out in the “Guidance notes for conditions for Selling Animals as Pets” The application fee will be payable in order to submit your application.
+Tacit consent will not apply.
+Your licence will only be issued to you when all the necessary inspections and checks have been carried out, and the premises meets the required standards as set out in the guidance notes.
+The application fee will be payable in order to submit your application.
 If successful, the grant fee will become payable.

 Renewal of a licence

-If you already hold a licence you will automatically be sent a renewal letter and an application forms before your current licence is due to expire.
+If you already hold a licence you will automatically be sent a renewal letter and an application form before your current licence is due to expire.

-Any applicant aggrieved by the decision of the Council to refuse to grant or renew a license or to revoke or vary a license may appeal to the First Tier Tribunal within 28 days beginning with the day following the date of the decision.
+If you disagree with the decision of the council to refuse to grant or renew a license or to revoke or vary a license, you may appeal to the First-tier Tribunal within 28 days beginning with the day following the date of the decision.